 Your story needs to have a beginning, a middle, and an end.
 Every good story needs a protagonist or “hero” as well.
 The hero is who or what your video is all about.
-The hero is the main subject of your video and could be a person, product, service, or brand.
+The hero is the main subject of your video and could be a person, your target customer, product, service, or brand.

-Ideally your viewers intuitively “get” what your story is about, without you needing to explicitly spell it out for them.
+Ideally, your viewers will intuitively “get” what your story is about, without you needing to explicitly spell it out for them.
 Your story should appeal to their emotions in some way.
 If you are in business, ideally your story should spur your viewers to take the desired action after watching it too.

 Many advertisers have made this costly mistake.
-They have created some amazing, funny commercials over the years, but when viewers are interviewed afterwards, many of them don’t even recall what brand the commercial was for, let alone what action the advertisers wanted them to take after having viewed the ad.
+They have created some amazing, funny commercials over the years, but when viewers are interviewed afterward, many of them don’t even recall what brand the commercial was for, let alone what action the advertisers wanted them to take after having viewed the ad.

 Millions of advertising dollars have been poured down the drain creating TV commercials that win creative awards for the advertising agency, but don’t sell any product for the brand paying for the advertising campaign.

 This is another example of the key principle I mentioned at the beginning of the book.
 We must begin with the end in mind.
-Once we know the outcome we want to achieve, we can design the story our video is going to tell to fulfil that purpose.
+Once we know the outcome we want to achieve, we can design the story our video is going to tell to fulfill that purpose.

-Thank you so much for stopping by!
+Thank you so much for stopping by.